7thLucas/full-app-6a410-4cfa8-4831/_doc/product-overview.md

 - **Priority for VIP.** VIP requests visibly jump the queue.
 - **Five-star luxury tone throughout.** Premium, warm, and inviting in every role's view.
 - **Browser-native, instant access.** Low friction to start; no install.
+- **Stylized-luxe 3D, not photoreal (in progress).** The hotel becomes an explorable 3D world guests move through and request from — charming premium render over realism, kept lean enough to load instantly in the browser.
+The four roles and request loop are preserved inside it.